odduck41/Arithmetic-Dragons/README.md

 ❗ Don't try to understand what happens in App::loop...
 This was hardcoded at 4 a.m.\

-// DON NOT USE GOTO
+// DO NOT USE GOTO